olidarley/olidarley.github.io/README.md

 Sometimes however, data visualisations of complex subjects cannot avoid being challenging themselves.
 'Simplicity' should not be seen a goal when visualising data.
 Alberto Cairo has frequently written/spoken of the difference between 'simplicity' and 'clarity' as well as differentiating between 'complexity' vs 'complicatedness' (http://digicult.it/news/the-functional-art-of-alberto-cairo-shaping-data-to-generate-opinions/).
 It is helpful, even in the world of business where patience can be short, to see visualising data in terms of clarity of design rather than simplicity.

-The visual communication of complex, multi-faceted (and often inconsistent and unreliable) data such as COVID-19 data, can require a degree of data literacy, graphical literacy and patience.
+The visual decoding of complex, multi-faceted (and often inconsistent and unreliable) data such as COVID-19 data, can require a degree of data literacy, graphical literacy and patience.
 There are occasions where it is appropriate to encourage and even demand this patience.
 The pay-offs can be worth it.
 For example the log scales used in many representations of trends in COVID-19 cases or deaths, especially those by the excellent graphics team at the Financial Times, have become normalised over the last couple of months.

 ![ft](/ft.png)
 https://www.ft.com/coronavirus-latest